cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

        the curve when adding points over the discrete group over F(p).
      - The coordinates dynamically shown at the points near the mouse cursor are now completely visible also at the right border.
-     - The point in inifinity is now added in the overall number of points.
+     - The point in infinity is now added in the overall number of points.
      - The log window now is amodal, resizable and the content is more well-arranged.
      - The version number now is 1.1 and it is shown in the title.